Climb School 2015

 Registration for Climb School commences on December 15th.
 Register by clicking the Sign Up button, below.
 Club members, enter your email address (assuming it is on file) in Section A. Click the Find Membership button to bring up the prompt to click Enroll.
 Non-members, enter the information requested in Section B, then click Enroll.
 You will then be placed on the roster.

 Your place in Climb School is not ensured until we have received your payment.
-Again, once 45 students have paid, the school sign up will be closed.
+Again, once 45 students have paid, all others who sign up will be placed on the Waiting list or on the list of Enrollees Who Have Not Paid.
 Please be prompt with your payment to insure your spot.

 While the lecture portion of the classroom sessions are offered en masse, the remainder of the instruction and practice will occur in smaller groups of 6 to 8 students.
 If you wish to be in a group with another student, please let the climb coordinator know and we will make every effort to place you together.
 Current roster, status, and field session assignments are available by clicking the buttons below.